 Hello to friends of fitness over 50!
 This is us, doing what we love most.
 Here’s just a little about us, and we hope to learn a lot about you.

 First of all, we live in Tucson, Arizona.
 Therefore, most of the Rock the Ages (RTA) activities take place in Tucson.
 I hope that won’t keep you from joining, as you can still find good information on our site and you can keep your personal journal here too.

 Let us begin by saying that we are not doctors, fitness experts, or certified anythings.
 We are just folks who want you to feel great and live long, strong lives.
 If you want to make it your JOB to feel great, then welcome aboard!!

 “Younger Next Year” says…don’t let your physical ailments or disabilities stop you from exercising.
 Even though you may have a condition that puts limits on the kind of exercise you can do, don’t let it stop you from developing a regular exercise program that can improve your life dramatically.

 I’m Jannie and this is my husband Dave.
-We are 67 and 67 years old.
+We are 68 and 70 years young.
 After reading the book “Younger Next Year” we are inspired to create a virtual and actual community of like-minded mature adults who are not, and hopefully will never will be, ready for the rocker.
 We won’t settle for watching life go by.
 We will live life to the fullest, and do it as fast and as well as many of our younger friends.
 This is not our aspiration for today, but a commitment for the rest of our lives.
 Life is a wonderful adventure, and we want it all.